Travis Blackley: Pittsburg Diamonds

 On 6 July 2017, Blackley signed with the Pittsburg Diamonds of the Pacific Association.
 He re-signed with the team for the 2018 season.

 Australian Baseball League

 Melbourne Aces

 Travis made the 35-man roster of the Melbourne Aces for the inaugural Australian Baseball League season in 2010.
 On 2 December 2010, he was activated onto the 22-man roster and made his debut for the Aces on 5 December starting against the Sydney Blue Sox and pitching a rain-shortened one-hit shutout.
 He had previously played for the Victoria Aces in the Australian semiprofessional Claxton Shield.

 Brisbane Bandits

 Blackley signed with the Brisbane Bandits of the Australian Baseball League for the 2015 season where he helped the Bandits to their first Claxton Shield victory since the re-establishment of the ABL in 2010.
 He resigned for the 2018 season.

 Retirement

 On February 6, 2021, Blackley announced his retirement from professional baseball via Twitter.

+In 2024, Blackley was the pitching coach for the Boise Hawks of the independent Pioneer League.